 One of the distinguishing features of a typical West Indian BOT Constitution is an almost complete lack of any mechanism to investigate and to prevent abuses of power.
 The typical Constitution, lacking either written-in checks and balances or universally honoured conventions to supplement the written rules, is intrinsically corrupting.
 Its lack of checks and balances and watchdog institutions almost seems designed to promote bad governance in our territories.

-To give a few examples, typically Tenders Boards are not established by our Constitutions.
+To give a few examples, typically, Tenders Boards are not established by our Constitutions.
 In many territories they are not even governed by legislation, but are ad hoc committees appointed by a Minister or the Governor.
 Public contracts are routinely awarded on the basis of family and friendly relationships.
 Statutory Boards and government committees are staffed with unsuitable political supporters on the basis of “the winner takes all” after every general election.
 Land Development Planning Committees and Building Boards have their policy-based decisions subject to reversal by politicians.
 Immigration Department orders and Work Permit decisions are made by politicians on the basis of unpublished and unknown policies.
 In some cases in Anguilla, the local statute specifically permits political interference in the administration of government policy.
 The result is that, with a Minister on your side, you can safely ignore every regulation that had originally been put in place presumably for the public good.

-Other than the opportunity afforded the citizen every five years to change the faces of our representatives through general elections, there is no publicly enforceable restraint on the abuse of power.
+Other than the opportunity afforded the citizen every five years in general elections to change the faces of our representatives, there is no publicly enforceable restraint on the abuse of power.
 There are no provisions for the recall of an errant politician.
 There is no procedure for impeaching a Minister caught with his hands in the cookie jar.
 When major decisions or changes in the law have to be made, there is no question of a referendum or other mechanism for ensuring that the wishes of the people are made known and followed.
 In most of our territories there is nothing to ensure that the spending of public funds will be questioned in a forum that can impose accountability.
 Despite the media being technically free of censorship, the small sizes of our communities, and the need of our newspaper proprietors to rely on government advertising revenue, ensure that there is a minimum of critical reporting and commentary.
 Self-censorship prevails.

 In a democratic, transparent, and accountable system of government, it is for the politicians to lay down the national policy.
 Then, they must leave it up to an independent, professional public service to carry out their policy.
 It is the duty of the public officer to apply government's policies fairly and impartially.
 In appropriate cases there will be the power of appeal to an independent tribunal, but never to a politician.
 To have it otherwise means that the law and policies of our countries are not applied evenly and fairly to all citizens.
 There is no integrity in a system such as we have in Anguilla that permits a personal appeal to a Minister to overrule the decision of a Board or public officer carrying out the national policy.
 Victimisation and discrimination are the inevitable result.
 And, indeed, that is the system of government that most of us labour under, supervised by the Governor and the FCO.